learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 ```

-The *CreateTodo* component should like the following now.
+The *CreateTodo* component should look like the following now.

 ```JavaScript